younata/coz-e/src/build_log/chapter_7.md

 ### Glassing the Starboard Side

 While the port side was still curing, I prepped the fiberglass for the starboard side.
+I rotated the fuselage so that the starboard side was facing up, and glassed it.
+It took slightly less time to glass than the port side, but still close to 6 hours.
+This layup also came out great, thankfully.

+### Finishing

+While the starboard side cured, I trimmed the glass for the port side.

 ## Log